 - A structured process for using and acting on customer feedback

 - Coaching and training

 When customers and employees see or hear their suggestions are being put into use, they become more invested as an emotional “owner” of the business, which brings a heightened level of engagement and loyalty.

 The Siloed Data Problem

-Customer, vendor, employee, and performance feedback are being collected, but the data often gets mired in different silos within the company and doesn’t contribute to the company’s “big picture.”
+A problem that often plagues organization’s feedback collection methods is siloed data.
+When customer, vendor, employee, and performance feedback are being collected, the data often gets segmented into different silos within the company and doesn’t contribute to the company’s “big picture.”
 For example, many companies collect customer feedback using point-of-sale surveys or social channels, perform internal quality checks, or use third-party mystery shoppers to measure performance.
-These different types of customer feedback systems are never consolidated and presented back to the unit manager for follow-up and customer recovery.
+These different customer feedback systems are never consolidated and presented back to the unit manager for follow-up and customer recovery.

-But this is only the tip of the iceberg.
+This is only the tip of the iceberg.
 What about customers who have a problem, but haven’t been proactively offered a survey?
-Think of the many ways a customer could give you feedback today through using Google to find your website and fill in a form you’ve created, sending an email, call your toll-free number, or complaining about you on the internet (social media, blog, etc.).
+Think of the many ways a customer could give you feedback today by filling out a form you’ve created, sending an email, calling your toll-free number, or even complaining about you on the internet (social media, blog, etc.).